Plain-language SEO

 Prefer email?
 Get free, plain-English SEO tips in your inbox:

 "Core Web Vitals" is one of those phrases that sounds like it needs an engineer to explain.
 It doesn't.
-It's just Google's way of measuring three things every visitor already feels: does the page load quickly, does it respond when I tap, and does it stay still while I read it — or does the button jump away right as I go to click it?
+It's just Google's way of measuring three things every visitor already feels: does the page load quickly, does it respond when I tap, and does it stay still while I read it, or does the button jump away right as I go to click it?

-Google uses these three scores as a ranking signal, and — more importantly — they're a direct measure of whether your site frustrates people.
+Google uses these three scores as a ranking signal, and, more importantly.
+They're a direct measure of whether your site frustrates people.
 Here's what each one means and the practical fixes that actually move them, no code required.

 The three vitals, in plain English

-1. LCP — Largest Contentful Paint (loading)
+1. LCP, Largest Contentful Paint (loading)

-LCP measures how long it takes for the biggest thing on screen — usually your main image or headline — to appear.
+LCP measures how long it takes for the biggest thing on screen, usually your main image or headline, to appear.
 It answers: how fast does this page feel like it loaded?

 The target: under 2.5 seconds.
 Between 2.5 and 4 seconds needs work; over 4 seconds is poor.

-2. INP — Interaction to Next Paint (responsiveness)
+2. INP, Interaction to Next Paint (responsiveness)

-INP measures how quickly the page reacts when someone interacts with it — a tap, a click, a keypress.
+INP measures how quickly the page reacts when someone interacts with it, a tap, a click, a keypress.
 A page can look loaded but freeze for a beat when you tap a menu; that lag is what INP catches.
 (It replaced the older "First Input Delay" metric in 2024.)

 The target: under 200 milliseconds.
-200–500ms needs work; over 500ms is poor.
+200 to 500ms needs work; over 500ms is poor.

-3. CLS — Cumulative Layout Shift (visual stability)
+3. CLS, Cumulative Layout Shift (visual stability)

 CLS measures how much the page jumps around as it loads.
 You've felt this: you go to tap a link, an image or ad loads above it, everything shifts down, and you tap the wrong thing.
 That's layout shift.

 The target: under 0.1.
-0.1–0.25 needs work; over 0.25 is poor.
+0.1 to 0.25 needs work; over 0.25 is poor.

 Two reasons.
-First, Core Web Vitals are part of Google's "page experience" signals, so genuinely poor scores can hold you back — especially when you're competing with a site that's otherwise similar.
+First, Core Web Vitals are part of Google's "page experience" signals, so genuinely poor scores can hold you back, especially when you're competing with a site that's otherwise similar.
 Second, and bigger: these metrics are the experience.
 A slow, jumpy, laggy page loses customers before it ever loses rankings.
 Improving them usually lifts conversions as much as rankings.

 Don't over-index on chasing a perfect score, though.
 Vitals are one factor among many.
-If your page isn't even indexed or has no clear title, fix that first — we put the whole checklist in order in how to do an SEO audit.
+If your page isn't even indexed or has no clear title, fix that first.
+We put the whole checklist in order in how to do an SEO audit.

 Lab data vs field data (why your score keeps changing)

 One confusing thing: you'll see two kinds of numbers.
-Lab data is a simulated test in a controlled environment — consistent, repeatable, good for debugging.
+Lab data is a simulated test in a controlled environment, consistent, repeatable, good for debugging.
 Field data is what real visitors on real devices and connections actually experienced over the past month.
 Google uses the field data for ranking.
-So a brand-new or low-traffic page may only show a "lab estimate" until it has enough real visits to report field data — that's normal, not a bug.
+So a brand-new or low-traffic page may only show a "lab estimate" until it has enough real visits to report field data.
+That's normal, not a bug.

 How does YOUR site score?